Rotary Hammer Drill Vs Hammer Drill: When To Use Them

 Hammer drills are the type of power tools that are not generally used for production heavy construction drilling jobs.
 But instead, they are used for occasional drilling of holes into concrete, masonry, or stone.
 They are also used to drill holes in concrete footings to pin specific wall forms and to drill holes in concrete floors to fasten wall framing.

-Differences Between The Rotary Hammer Drill and Hammer Drill
+The Rotary Hammer Drill vs Hammer Drill

 The hammer drill is dedicated to drilling, while the rotary hammer drill (also known as rotary hammer) is a more versatile tool.
 It can work in three modes: hammer drilling, hammer drilling, or forging.
 Drilling without hammering is possible thanks to the hammer-off function, which allows working in wood and metal.
 The tool working in these modes is, among others, Bosch RH328VC SDS rotary hammer.